yash2815/AWS-Connect-Customer-Contact-Solution/README.md

   - Integrate the created Amazon Lex bot within the IVR flow in your AWS Connect instance.
   - Testing and Validation: Test the contact solution by simulating incoming contacts and verifying the functionality of queues, routing, and contact flows.

-- **Prerequisites:**
-  - AWS Account: Access to an AWS account with permissions to create and configure AWS Connect instances.
-  - Access to AWS Services: Ensure access to AWS services such as Polly, IAM, and other necessary services used in this solution.
-  - AWS Connect Instance: Create an AWS Connect instance to configure queues, routing profiles, and contact flows.
-  - Polly Text-to-Speech Service: Enable access to the Polly Text-to-Speech service for personalized prompts.
-  - Amazon Lex Bot: Create an Amazon Lex bot with appropriate intents and slots tailored for customer interactions.

 ## Screenshots